Parthyapps/OOPS_Concepts_Kotlin/README.md

 # Encapsulation
  - Encapsulation means restricting direct access to data and
  - providing controlled access through getters and setters.
+ - It also restricts direct access to some of the object's components, which is achieved using access modifiers like private, public, and protected
  - Eg:Encapsulation ensures data is not directly accessed from the UI.
 Instead, the Repository class handles all API logic.
  - The Repository class hides API details.
 The ViewModel only calls getNews(), without knowing API implementation.
 ```kotlin